AhmadGarusi/Learning-CPP/README.md

 # fun-projects
-In this repository you can see my fun projects such as mini games, learning new things and etc.
+<p>In this repository you can see my fun projects such as mini games, learning new things and etc.<br>
-The following projects are made with C++:
+The following projects are made with C++:<br>
-XO-game, football-team and link-list.
+XO-game, football-team and link-list.</p>